resbaz/spartan-hpc-docs/docs/faq.md

 Spartan, like almost all modern HPC systems, delivers high-performance by combining lots of smaller computers (nodes) together in a cluster.
 Each core within a node probably isn't much faster than on your own personal computer, and so getting things to

 The individual cores within Spartan aren't much faster than those

+## How do I cite Spartan in my publications?

+If you use Spartan to obtain results, we'd very much appreciate if you'd cite our service, including the DOI below.
+This makes it easy for us demonstrate research impact, helping to secure ongoing funding for expansion and user support.

+`University of Melbourne (2017) Spartan HPC-Cloud Hybrid: Delivering Performance and Flexibility. https://doi.org/10.4225/49/58ead90dceaaa`